oceanprotocol/docs/user-guides/buy-data-nfts.md

 ![Click the large pink Buy button](../.gitbook/assets/market/consume-1.png)

 Are you buying an asset on the Polygon network?
 Then you'll need mOCEAN "matic OCEAN" to buy assets!
-Watch our tutorial how to get mOCEAN so that you can go shopping on the Ocean Market 🤑🛒
+Watch this tutorial about how to get mOCEAN so that you can go shopping on the Ocean Market 🤑🛒

 {% embed url="https://www.youtube.com/watch?v=W5eIipUHl-w" %}
 Learn how to get mOCEAN